-Every day we gratefully take in donated food, personal care items, clothing and shoes, cloth bags and cleaning products and make them available to our neighbors in need, free of charge.
+Every day we gratefully take in donated food, personal care items, children’s books, cook books, cloth bags and cleaning products and make them available to our neighbors in need, free of charge.
 Donations are accepted during our regular business office hours: Monday, Wednesday and Friday from 9am to 4pm as well as on Tuesday and Thursday from 1pm to 7pm.

 Personal Care Items